viridi19/data-analysis-covid19/README.md

 # data-analysis-covid19
-This repo contains the data and experiments from DS part
+This repo contains the data and experiments to viridi19 project